Ecasept/CCSW/README.md

 - Run `npx supabase link` to link your workspace with your remote project
 - Deploy the supabase edge functions with `npx supabase functions deploy`
 - Deploy the supabase database with `npx supabase db push`, or `npx supabse db reset --linked` if you have previously already pushed to the db.
+- Add your app to firebase
+- Download the `google-services.json` file and put it at `app/app/google-services.json`
+- Create a new service account, ensure it has the necessary permissions, and put the `service-account.json` file at `server/supabase/functions/service-account.json`
+- Install the requirements from `analyzer/requirements.txt`
 - Execute `analyzer/main.py` for the monitoring
 - Build the app in `app`